acmattson3/studybot/README.md

 **Note:** The comment character and Q/A delimiter (the thing separating the questions and answers on each line) are defined in Studybot.h if you wish to change them.

+To run the program, compile with your favorite compiler (For example, using g++: "g++ Studybot.h Studybot.cpp Studybot_main.cpp Flashcard.h -o myStudybot.exe"), and get your study on!
+I wrote my code to (hopefully) work on both Windows and Linux (if you run into problems, submit an issue report).

 ## Example:
 **Filename:** *example.txt*